brianom95/brianom95.github.io/_posts/2014-10-25-backpacking-ca.md

 Granada is a colourful colonial city on the shores of Lake Nicaragua.
 Known for grand Spanish architecture, lively plazas, and picturesque boat trips through nearby islands.
 The boat trip was fun, and the long walks by the lake too.
 I did a walking tour of the markets, plazas and churches where I learned about the rivalry between Léon & Granada.
 It led to the capital city being placed halfway between in the odd choice of Managua to keep both happy.

 The town was great for street food like the local shaved ice called raspado.
-There's good pizza and ice cream everywhere, and evenings were always interesting spent with people from the hostel.
+There's good pizza and ice cream everywhere, and evenings were always interesting spent with people from the hostel, one night at a salsa class.
 I went to the famous tree house party in the jungle on the Friday, where I seemed to bump into everyone I'd met since Mexico.
 Then did some fianl exploring of the town which included climbing the tallest tower.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca19.jpeg">